 Leadership is not only for the most senior person in the room.
 Leaders can be any age, any gender and any background.
 I wish for a world where we all do some soul-searching, so we find out what intentional leadership means to each of us, and we can create an environment where we can all thrive.

-Claire Boussagol – President, Europe & Managing Director, Brussels
+Claire Boussagol – Former President, Europe & Former Managing Director, Brussels

 In Europe, enormous attention is paid to gender balance.
 In our own communication world, we are blessed with a good gender balance, and numerous women in leadership positions.